-Reason: In the interests of providing opportunities for sustainable transport and to improve air quality across the District.
+Reason: In the interests of providing opportunities for sustainable transport and to improve air quality across the District in accordance with Policy SP15 of the Core Strategy and paragraph 186 of the NPPF.

 21. Notwithstanding the provisions of Classes A, B, C, E and G of Part 1, Schedule 2 of the Town and Country Planning (General Permitted Development) (England) Order 2015 (as amended), no extensions, outbuildings, roof windows, chimneys or dormer windows shall be erected or inserted without the prior written consent of the Local Planning Authority.